schatten169/code-template/README.md

 - `ThousandConverter.js`, convert input text to number with separator (thousand)
 - `IsNullOrWhiteSpace.js`, determine whether a string is null, empty, or whitespace only
 - `GetParamFromUrl.js`, get parameter from current url, then return parameted based on input
+- `CapitalizeFirstLetter.js`, change first letter in a word or phase to uppercase

 ## MySQL